SmartGridready/SGrPython/README.md

 ## 3) Directory

-- sgr_library: Is the folder which will be installed with the pip install command.
+- sgr_commhandler: Is the folder which will be installed with the pip install command.

 - examples: This folder contains files on how to use the library.
 Please go to "example_generic.py" to have a basic example.

 - xml_files: Contains sample xml files for users to modify or use as example.

-- xsd_files: Contains the SGr xsd files structure, from which the dataclasses in "sgr_library" directory were generated.
+- xsd_files: Contains the SGr xsd files structure, from which the dataclasses in "sgr_commhandler" directory were generated.
 You don't have to do this, since the classes come included in the pip install, but in case you want to change something, you can generate classes with the following command:

 		xsdata --package data_classes xsd_files/SGrIncluder.xsd